Nomination guidelines for the Gordon Myers Amateur Achievement Award

-Nominees must have made significant contributions to astronomy as indicated above, but are not employed as professional astronomers.
+Nominees must have made significant contributions to astronomy as indicated above but are not employed as professional astronomers.
+Nominations may be made by anyone except the nominee or someone from the nominee’s family.

-The Gordon Myers Amateur Achievement Award, beginning in 2018, will be awarded biennially.
-For a new nomination to be considered in any particular year, all nomination documents must be received by the Astronomical Society of the Pacific by March 1 that year.
+For a new nomination to be considered in any particular year, all nomination documents must be received by the Astronomical Society of the Pacific by March 15* that year.
+Exceptions will be noted that year.

 All nominations are reviewed by the Awards Committee appointed by the Board of Directors of the Astronomical Society of the Pacific.
 The Awards Committee recommends a recipient of the Award to the Board of Directors, which then makes the final selection.
 The Award recipient will be notified in the summer of the award year.
 If, in the opinion of the Awards Committee, none of the nominees is sufficiently outstanding, or if there are an insufficient number of nominations, the Award will not be given for the year in question.